icflorescu/icflorescu/README.md

 ## Before approaching me for work

 I'm potentially interested in subcontracting front-end or full-stack development work (leaning towards front-end).
+Also interested in sweat-equity partnerships.

 You can learn more about what I did over the years by visiting my [LinkedIn profile](https://www.linkedin.com/in/icflorescu/), but since you are on this page, chances are that you already have a pretty good idea of how my skills could be of assistance.
 If you want to hire me, please consider that I'm most productive with [the aforementioned tech-stack](#current-tech-stack).